Denis Murphy (Medal of Honor): Military career

 Murphy served in the Union Army during the American Civil War.
 In the Summer of 1861, he enrolled in a volunteer company from Brown County known as the "De Pere Rifles", which was mustered into service as Company F of the 14th Wisconsin Infantry Regiment.
 He received the Medal of Honor for his actions during the Second Battle of Corinth, where he continued carrying his regiment's colors despite being wounded three times.
 He was also wounded in the Battle of Shiloh and Battle of Iuka.
 He rose to the rank of sergeant before being discharged due to disability in November 1862.

 After a brief recuperation, Murphy rejoined the war effort with a nine-month draftee regiment and was commissioned 2nd lieutenant of Company B, 34th Wisconsin Infantry Regiment.
 The 34th Wisconsin spent most of their brief enlistment on guard duty near Columbus, Kentucky.

 Murphy had one final stint in the Union Army, when he was commissioned 1st lieutenant of Company D, 53rd Wisconsin Infantry Regiment in April 1865.
 Only four companies of the 53rd Wisconsin Infantry were organized, but the regiment was never officially mustered into federal service, as the bulk of Confederate forces had surrendered by this time.
 Nevertheless, the four companies had been dispatched to Leavenworth, Kansas.
 They were subsequently consolidated into the 51st Wisconsin Infantry Regiment.
 Murphy's Company D became Company I of the 51st Wisconsin Infantry.
 The 51st Wisconsin Infantry returned to Wisconsin in August and was mustered out of service.

 Postbellum years

 Murphy was active with the Republican Party of Wisconsin in the 1870s and 1880s, and was a frequent attendee at state conventions.
 In 1878 and 1879 he was an unsuccessful candidate for Wisconsin State Assembly for Brown County's 3rd Assembly district (the mostly rural southern part of the county).

 Legacy

 He was awarded a ceremonial saber with the inscription "for valor at the Battles of Shiloh and Corinth."
-This saber was kept and handed down by his descendants until it mysteriously disappeared into the hands of a thus-far anonymous collector (who later attempted to sell it to the Neville Public Museum) in the mid-1990s.
+This saber was kept and handed down by his descendants until it mysteriously disappeared into the hands of a thus-far anonymous collector (who later attempted to sell it to the Neville Public Museum) in the mid-1990s - as verified by descendant Michael Lee of Green Bay, from whose younger brother John the ceremonial saber was stolen.

 The Denis J. Murphy Army Reserve in Ashwaubenon, Wisconsin, is named after him.